 Lee Redmond: Longest fingernails on a pair of hands ever (female)

-We at Guinness World Records often ask our record holders, guests and colleagues which records they remember reading about during their first experiences of our book, and time and again we get the answer Longest fingernails – a title that has now become almost synonymous with Guinness World Records.
+We at Guinness World Records (GWR) often ask our record holders, guests and colleagues which records they remember reading about during their first experiences of our book, and time and again we get the answer Longest fingernails – a title that has now become almost synonymous with us.

 In an extensive history of fingernail-growers, record holders don’t get more iconic than Lee Redmond of Salt Lake City, Utah, USA, who carefully nurtured her nails for 30 years and achieved the title for Longest fingernails on a pair of hands (female) – ever.Back to Hall of Fame